 Today, how much you pay for a G1 is really going to depend on the condition it is in and the seller you’re buying it from.
 The price can range from around $200 for the body only and up to $1200 with the Biogon T 28 mm F/2.8 F2.8 Lens.
 However, the Contax G1 goes for almost half the price of the more desirable Contax G2.

-See this article comparing the Contax G1 and Contax G2 for more information.
+See this article comparing the Contax G1 and Contax G2 for more information or see this article about the Contax G2 for more information on that camera.

 How much does a Contax G1 weigh?